Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 Use Postman to test your Azure functions.

-#### 2.B Second option : deploy using ARM and GitHub Actions
+### B) Second option : deploy using an ARM template and GitHub Actions

-In this section, we deploy and configure Azure Functions App using an ARM template, then we will configure your GitHub repo to push the compiled code to the Function App using GitHub Actions.
+In this section, we deploy and configure an Azure Functions App using an ARM template, then we will configure your GitHub repo to push the compiled code to the Function App using GitHub Actions.

-##### ARM Deployment
+#### B.1) ARM Deployment

 We'll deploy the Azure resources using the ARM template [azuredeploy2.json](../azuredeploy2.json) and will use continuous integration from GitHub.